Aims and scope

 Copyediting and page proofs

-The publisher reserves the right to copyedit manuscripts to conform to
+The publisher reserves the right to copyedit manuscripts to

-the style of AIEDAM.
-The corresponding
+conform to the style of AIEDAM.
+The corresponding author

-author will receive page proofs for final proofreading.
+will receive page proofs for final proofreading.
 No rewriting

-of the final accepted manuscript is permitted at the proof stage, and
+of the final accepted manuscript is permitted at the proof

 [instructions menu]